MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 #### Can I generate a DVL on Visual Studio solutions?

 No, DVL generation must be run at the project level and cannot be run on [Visual Studio solutions](https://docs.microsoft.com/visualstudio/get-started/tutorial-projects-solutions?view=vs-2019#:~:text=A%20solution%20is%20simply%20a,projects%20that%20the%20solution%20contains.).

-#### Can generate a DVL without msbuild or Visual Studio?

-Microsoft ships a stand-alone exe called dvl.exe which can be used to generate a DVL file outside of the context of msbuild and/or Visual Studio.
-See the [instructions](need link) to learn more.

 #### Are all defects reported by CodeQL true defects?